nakiwalajosephine/Software-Engineering-Principles-Explained/README.md

 Programming involves writing code to solve a specific problems or implement an algorithm.
 **WHILE**

 Software construction is the process of building software products.
-It includes programming and other steps like testing, design, maintainability,
+It includes programming and other steps like testing, design, maintainability, implementation, debbugging, deployment and requirement gathering.

+**Real life scenario**